About Green Light Lincoln

 - When did this project start?

-GL2 kicked off January 1, 2016.
+Green Light Lincoln kicked off January 1, 2016.
 Phase 1 implementation began in October 2016 and concluded in December 2017.
-Phase II implementation is now underway.
+Phase 2 implementation is now underway, and expected to be complete in late 2018.

-- Why can’t we flash the lights at night like Omaha or other cities?
+- Why can’t we flash the lights at night like other cities?

 - Will you adjust the signal timing during road construction projects?

-With the use of the new ITS devices, we will be better equipped to monitor and make any needed adjustments to the signal timing.
+With the use of the new Intelligent Transportation System devices, we will be better equipped to monitor and make any needed adjustments to the signal timing as street conditions change.
 Being able to control the signals from the new Operations Center will make many different adjustments possible.

 - Why don’t all the pedestrian lights count down?

-- Are lights timed with other lights on intersecting corridors so a driver turning off one road does not immediately get stopped at a nearby red light on the other road?
+- Are signals timed with other signals on intersecting corridors so a driver turning off one street does not immediately get stopped at a nearby red light on the other street?

 - Are the detection cameras used for automated enforcement?